 In May of 2014, the SWAT Team acquired, through the Utah Federal Surplus Property Program, a six-wheeled Caiman mine resistant armored personnel vehicle (MRAP).
 The MRAP will be used for protecting SWAT officers during high-risk, volatile approach and entry situations.

-The Box Elder Narcotics Strike Force is comprised of law enforcement officers from the Brigham City Police Department, Box Elder County Sheriff's Office, Willard Police Department, Tremonton Police Department and Adult Probation and Parole.
+The Box Elder Narcotics Strike Force is comprised of law enforcement officers from the Brigham City Police Department, Box Elder County Sheriff's Office, Tremonton City Police Department, and Perry City Police Department.
 These agents are specially trained in drug recognition, surveillance, clandestine lab investigation, prescription medication offenses, handling of evidence, and the investigation of illegal substances.
 They also help to educate the public through drug prevention awareness training.

 Drugs negatively impact our communities in many ways.
 In most communities the abuse of illegal drugs begins with alcohol misuse and experimentation with inhalants such as common spray paint.
 Fortunately, many children who experiment find the experience uncomfortable and form a negative evaluation of it.
 On the flip side, a large number find the experience rewarding and continue the activity with escalation to harsher substances such as methamphetamine, cocaine, morphine derivatives and club drugs.
 The use of these substances is very expensive with many addicts spending hundreds of dollars in a few days.
 Although statistically hard to prove, it is reasonable to believe these types of addictions are responsible for property crime offenses and violent crimes against persons -- activities such as theft, robbery, assaults, home invasions, etc. It is also easy to associate the use of illegal drugs to domestic violence, fraud and identity theft.